grantmacken/glider/README.md

 w3m -dump http://example.com:8080
 ```

-## on pod ports and belonging to a network
+## On Pods, Ports and Belonging to a Network

 Our xqerl(xq) and nginx(or) containers are in a pod(podx).
 When we created our pod, we